✦ First Few Hours

 Keep it moisturised, even after it’s healed.

-Always wear sunscreen (SPF 30 or higher) to keep the tattoo looking fresh.
+Always wear sunscreen (Factor 50 is best) to keep the tattoo looking fresh.

 A well-cared-for tattoo lasts longer and looks better over time.